radi0sus/tau-calc/README.md

 - The suggestion τ<sub>4</sub>, τ<sub>5</sub> or *O* (<--) is based on the number of angles (6 for τ<sub>4</sub>, 10 for τ<sub>5</sub>, 15 for *O*).
 - In octahedral coordination, all angles less than 135° are considered "90°" *cis* angles, while angles greater than 135° are considered "180°" *trans* angles.
 - The XYZ file (option: `-sxyz`) is useful for further studies of coordination geometry, such as with the Continuous Shape Measures (CShM) method.
+- More shapes can be defined in the code.
+Check the [definitions](https://github.com/continuous-symmetry-measure/shape) of several shapes.

 ## Known Issues
 - The script is not very well tested with symmetry generated atom positions.
 However, this is rarely the case with small molecule structures.